-In order to trigger a DOM, the input to the front-end amplifiers must exceed the discriminator 362 threshold.
-To avoid the selection bias of the discriminator trigger, we ignore the trigger pulse as well 363 as the entire first 100 ns of the time window.
-Ignoring the first 100 ns has the added benefit of also 364 removing late pulses that could be attributed to the triggering pulse.
-To ensure we are not accepting 365 afterpulses into the selection, we also enforce the constraint that the pulse of interest (POI) is within 366 the first 375 ns of the ATWD time window.
-This also allows us to examine the waveform up to 367 50 ns after the POI.
-In the vicinity of the POI, we ensure that WaveDeform did not reconstruct any 368 pulses up to 50 ns prior to the POI, or 100 to 150 ns after the POI (the light gray region of Fig. 2 369
+In order to trigger a DOM, the input to the front-end amplifiers must exceed the discriminator 373 threshold.
+To avoid the selection bias of the discriminator trigger (i.e. only selecting pulses greater 374 than the discriminator threshold), we ignore the trigger pulse as well as the entire first 100 ns of the 375 time window.
+Ignoring the first 100 ns removes late pulses that could be attributed to the triggering 376 pulse, which occurs approximately 4% of the time [8].
+To ensure we are not accepting afterpulses 377 into the selection, we also enforce the constraint that the pulse of interest (POI) is within the first 378 375 ns of the ATWD time window.
+This also allows us to examine the waveform up to 50 ns after 379 the POI.
+In the vicinity of the POI, we ensure that WaveDeform did not reconstruct any pulses up 380 to 50 ns prior to the POI, or 100 to 150 ns after the POI (the light gray region of Fig. 2 (left)).
+This 381 latter constraint is to reduce the probability of accidentally splitting a late pulse in the summation 382 window.
+383